frictionlessdata/frictionless-py/docs/guides/extracting-data.md

 ====  ======
 ```

 So what has happened?
 We set the textual representation of the number "3" to be a missing value.
 It was done only for explanation purposes because it's definitely not a missing value.
 On the other hand, it demonstrated how metadata can be used.
+In the output we can see how the id number 3 now appears as "None" representing a missing value.

 ## Extracting a Package

-Let's start by using the command-line interface.
-We're going to provide two files to the `extract` command which will be enough to detect that it's a dataset:
+We're going to provide two files to the `extract` command which will be enough to detect that it's a dataset.
+Let's start by using the command-line interface:

 ```bash
 $ frictionless extract data/*-3.csv